turingschool/curriculum/source/paths/elevate/measuring_application_performance.markdown

 There you should see the data from the last few minutes of your production activity.

+In the future, you could also run the following from your command line: `heroku addons:open newrelic`

 ## What You've Learned

 * Heroku's add-on system makes it easy to install third-party tools like NewRelic